Constants of motion in gravitational self-force theory: Applications

+The relationship $\hat r_{\rm min}(\hat L)$ is gauge dependent, since a gauge transformation trivially shifts the orbital radius.
+But $\hat E^\star(\hat L,\varepsilon)$ is a gauge-invariant relationship between invariant quantities, meaning it provides an alternative description of the separatrix location $\Omega_r=0$.
+We can write this curve as

-There are several methods for computing the correction $E^{\star}_{(1)}(\hat{L})$ from the first-order quantities in \eqref{eq:sepExpansions}, which are summarized in Appendix \ref{app:correction-to-sep}.
+The geodesic curve, $\hat{E}^{\star}_{(0)}(\hat{L})$, is given by the 0SF relations in Eq.~\eqref{eq:Esep_Lsep_Jrsep_geo}.
+In principle $E^{\star}_{(1)}(\hat{L})$ can be computed directly from the perturbed effective potential, but there are several far simpler methods of computing it from the first-order quantities in Eq.~\eqref{eq:sepExpansions}; these methods are summarized in Appendix~\ref{app:correction-to-sep}.
 We find that they all give the same numerical result (up to numerical errors and uncertainty).
-The correction $E^{\star}_{(1)}(\hat{L})$, which we can call the separatrix energy shift, is plotted in Fig.~\ref{fig:E1ofL}.
+The correction $E^{\star}_{(1)}(\hat{L})$, which we can call the separatrix shift (the shift in its location in the $\hat P_A$ plane), is plotted in Fig.~\ref{fig:E1ofL}.